andrewM202/cset/CSS-HTML-reference.md

 - **transform** ——>

+- **overflow** ——> (visible, hidden, scroll, auto).
+If content overflows out of a container, this property controls how that overflow is handled

 <h3> Misc values </h3>

 - **em** - stands for elastic width, and it is a relative unit of measurement.